wp-plugins/sell-digital-downloads/readme.txt

 * some design improvements and new icons added for products and orders post type, new custom columns for product and order are added to products and orders screens(All Product/Orders), settings page link in admin notice fixed, pages now use ID on settings page instead of URLS

 = 1.7 =
-* Plugin dashboard menu position changed, new metabox("other information") for product post type, new submenu "support forums" added, support for pending payment status added and new hooks/filters are added
+* Plugin dashboard menu position changed, new metabox("other information") for product post type, support for pending payment status added and new hooks/filters are added

 = 1.6 =
 * download page support added, new hooks/filters, various bug fixed and stability improvements